tellor-io/tellorFlex/README.md

 <b>TellorFlex</b> is the main Tellor contract for the non-Ethereum chains.
 The functions for the oracle contract are almost identical, but the token contracts have been abstracted away.

-For more indepth information about Tellor checkout our [documenation](https://docs.tellor.io/tellor/), [whitepaper](https://docs.tellor.io/tellor/whitepaper/introduction) and [website](https://tellor.io/).
+For more in-depth information about Tellor checkout our [documentation](https://docs.tellor.io/tellor/), [whitepaper](https://docs.tellor.io/tellor/whitepaper/introduction) and [website](https://tellor.io/).

 Quick references are included below: